The Health Benefits of Matcha Powder (And A Few Cautions)

 I really hope you found this article to be helpful.
 If you have any questions or information I did not cover about matcha green tea, please leave me a comment below and I will gladly get back to you.

 Also, if you are interested in trying matcha for yourself, here are some brands that I have tried and recommend.
-For a ceremonial grade matcha on Amazon, I really liked Kenko and DoMatcha.
+For a ceremonial grade matcha, I really liked Kenko and DoMatcha.
 For a culinary grade, I find Kenko to do very well.